tag/msis-prep/docs/ERP.md

 ## During the MSIS program

-Upon entering the MSIS Program you will be tasked with learning SAP, an <abbr title="Enterprise Resource Planning">ERP</abbr> software which is used by companies all around the world to assist in their day-to-day business activities.
-In the ERP Module, you will be exposed to the Planning, Procurement, and Production processes followed by participating in hands-on simulations against your classmates.
-In preparation for this it is best if you come into the program with a bit of knowledge related to What ERP is, along with how these systems work.
+During your time in the MSIS program you will be required to learn and utilize SAP, an industry leading <abbr title="Enterprise Resource Planning">ERP</abbr> software.
+The SAP platform is used by organizations worldwide to assist in their day-to-day business activities, however, your uses will be relatively limited to simulated exercises involving Planning, Procurement, and Product processes.
+It is crucial that you understand how these processes interact with one another to successfully tackle the required coursework, which is done at both the team and individual level.

-## What is SAP?

-SAP is a globally recognized brand in the enterprise resource planning software market.
-In your first semester of MSIS, you will begin using SAP to streamline the previously mentioned business processes.
-The exercises conducted in-class will allow you to gain an understanding of the software which may aid you throughout your concentration and/or career.
-Although you may not currently have access to SAP, feel free to browse over the [SAP's website](https://www.sap.com/index.html).
+Feel free to _learn_ more about SAP [here](https://www.sap.com/index.html)!

 ## Major Concepts

-### Learning Outcome

-- Being able to define ERP and recognize its importance in current business world.

-- Being able to explain the reason of implementing ERP.
+**You should have an understanding of what an ERP system is, how they are used to benefit organizations, as well as the varying data types** found within these systems.

+1. _**Define what an ERP system is**_
+2. Explain the _**reason an organization might implement**_ an ERP system
-- Being able to identify and define the three major different data types of organizational data, master data and transaction data.
+3. Be able to identify and _**compare the different data types**_

-- Being able to compare different data and correctly recognize their types.

-- Being able to understand the concepts of Log, Undo and Redo in SAP.
-Being able to explain the importance of these actions in the context of real world business.

-- [ ] (After learning the content next page) Being able to explain the purchase cycle and revenue cycle in detail.
-Being able to identify the document flow in these cycles (There are 8 document in total).
+4. Understand the concepts and importance of _**Log, Undo, and Redo within the SAP platform**_

 ### What Is ERP?
 Why Do We Use It?

-<abbr title="Enterprise Resource Planning">ERP</abbr> is a type of software that organizations internally implement to monitor, manage and review day-to-day business activities.
+Enterprise Resource Planning is a software that organizations internally implement to monitor, manage, and review day-to-day business activities.

-The article, [*Enterprise Resources Planning* (ERP) ](https://www.investopedia.com/terms/e/erp.asp ) from Investopedia, gives a much more detailed definition of ERP.
+The following article, [Enterprise Resources Planning (ERP) ](https://www.investopedia.com/terms/e/erp.asp ), from Investopedia, provides a much more detailed definition of ERP.

-Oracle, an industry leader in ERP Software, has a [ thorough article ](https://www.oracle.com/applications/erp/what-is-erp.html)explaining the fundamental parts of an ERP system.
+Oracle, an industry leader in ERP software, has a in-depth article explaining the fundamental parts of an ERP system: [What is ERP](https://www.oracle.com/applications/erp/what-is-erp.html)

 ### The Historical Purpose of ERPs

 The introduction of desktop computing in the 80s, as known as "The PC revolution", granted a lot of efficiency for modern businesses.
 However, this efficiency came at a cost, it created gaps and silos between business departments.
 Companies at that time were having trouble sharing their data amongst themselves and others.
-As a response, ERP systems rose to be a powerful integration solution that solved this problem by allowing the users to better plan and integrate resources across all departments within an enterprise.
+As a response, ERP systems rose to be a powerful integration solution that solved this problem by allowing the users to better plan and integrate resources across departments within an enterprise.
 If you are interested in the origin of ERP:

 > The term ERP was first used in the 1990s by the Gartner Group, but enterprise resource planning systems actually have their roots deep in the manufacturing industry, and can trace their history back to the 1960s.